 Many will let themselves be led into collusion with the rising Eurobeast, the seventh and final revival of the medieval Holy Roman Empire.
 The EU’s corporate war machine and the powerful religious influence of the Vatican are quickly outsmarting Britain and America.

 Where Is It Leading?

-Remember, while Germany still lay in the ashes of defeat, Mr. Armstrong warned that they would again unite behind the cloak of a uniting Europe.
-Looking through the lens of Bible prophecy, he boldly declared that Europe would dominate the Latino Common Market while the Holy See would exercise religious dominance.
+Remember, while Germany still lay in the ashes of defeat, Mr. Armstrong warned that it would again unite behind the cloak of a uniting Europe.
+Looking through the lens of Bible prophecy, he boldly declared that Europe would dominate the Latino common market while the Catholic Church would exercise religious dominance.

-The Trumpet continues to report final events as they happen.
+The Trumpet continues to report prophetic end-time events as they happen.
 Americans need to know what is happening between Europe and Latin America—and why.
 Europeans need to know.
 Latinos need to know.
 The whole world needs to know.
 With Mr. Armstrong gone, only the Trumpet tells you why!

-Their only hope is to heed the warning of the Trumpet magazine and the Key of David television program, yield themselves to the power of Almighty God and return, on their knees, to obeying their God in national repentance.
+Their only hope is to heed the warning of the Trumpet magazine and the Key of David television program, yield themselves to the power of Almighty God, and, on their knees, in national repentance, start obeying their God.